 When we decided we wanted to take Lola on holiday with us, we started looking for holiday parks that accept dogs within a two hour drive, as we knew we didn’t want to travel too far from home with her in the car.

-There are more and more caravan parks that accept dogs around than there ever used to be, and we found the popular holiday company Haven to be competitive on prices for caravan holidays with dogs.
+There are more and more dog friendly caravan parks around than there ever used to be, and we found the popular holiday company Haven to be competitive on prices for caravan parks that accept dogs.
 There is always a surcharge when taking a dog, and some places will only accept up to two dogs, so it’s worth reading the terms and conditions before you book.

 Check Out The Area